grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/create-notification-templates.md

 Follow these steps to create a custom notification template that consolidates alert instances into a table.

-1.Modify the alert rule to include an annotation that is referenced in the notification template later on.
+1. Modify the alert rule to include an annotation that is referenced in the notification template later on.
 1. Enter a name for the **custom annotation**: In this example, _ServerInfo_.
 1. Enter the following code as the value for the annotation.
 It retrieves the server's instance name and a corresponding metric value, formatted as a table row: